hokwaichan/hokwaichan.github.io/essays/how-to-master-the-skill-of-asking-good-questions.md

 ## An example of asking a Smart question
 The question below is an example of a smart question.
-I included a good header, and the question is straightfoward.
-The person who ask the question have done some research before asking.
+It included a good header, and the question is straightforward.
+The person who asks the question has also done some research before asking.

 ```
       Recently, I ran some of my JavaScript code through Crockford's JSLint, and it gave the following error: